dougsweetser/Q/docs/doing_physics.md

+\newpage
 # Overview

 ## Unifying Two Views of Events

 An experimentalist collects events about a physical system.
 A theorists builds a model to describe what patterns of events within a system might generate the experimentalist's data set.
 With hard work and luck, the two will agree!

 Events are handled mathematically as 4-vectors.
 They can be added or subtracted from another, or multiplied by a scalar.
 Nothing else can be done.
 A theorist